Zephynyah/zeph-stigman/docs/deployment/nginx.md

 ```

-## Generate SSL Keys and Certificates
+## Create PKI directory for Keys and Certificates
 Create a directory to hold the SSL certificate and the private key for the Nginx server.

 !!! info